OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 The other way is to create the receiver dynamically in code and register it with the `Context.registerReceiver()` method.

-An example of registering Broadcast Receiver programmatically:
+An example of registering Broadcast Receiver dynamically:

 ```Java
 // Define a broadcast receiver